dltprms2001/NOLO-Windows-SDK/README.md

       Which in the Steam platform, NOLO provided Steam Vr game handle driver, developers only need to access the head positioning data.
       While on other platforms, such as the Oculus platform, developers can use the handle and helmet data provided by NOLO to access game platform.
     * Mobile phone cast screen software category developers can use NOLO  data to access  a variety of   gaming platforms.
-      NOLO provides helmet positioning data and rotation data,When the rotation data provided by the handset gyroscope is not stable enough, select the rotation data provided by NOLO.
+      NOLO provides helmet positioning data and rotation data,When the rotation data provided by the handset gyroscope is not stable enough, please select the rotation data provided by NOLO.
       Which in the Steam platform, NOLO provided Steam Vr game handle driver, developers only need to access the head positioning data.
       While on other platforms, such as the Oculus platform, developers can use NOLO to provide the handle and helmet data access game platform.
     * Game developers can use NOLO data to develop various platform games.